Component

 • Dynamically size the button to fit the text in it

-• Ensure the button has distinct styles for disabled, hover, focused, active/pressed and default states.
+• Ensure the button has distinct styles for disabled, hover, focused, active/pressed, and default states.

 • Unless it appears inside a button group with other options, use whitespace around the button to distance it from other content.